 Chris Pratt mocks bad reviews of his new series, The Terminal List

 Chris Pratt is one of the most famous Hollywood stars of recent years, all thanks to his role in Hollywood movies.
 Guardians of the Galaxy.
 The promotion to Star-Lord allowed him to take other roles in notable productions in the industry and since then he has been a constant in the world of entertainment.
 But not everything always goes well.
-The American faces negative criticism towards his new series on Amazon Prime Video, La Lista Terminal- 69%, with some teasing on their social networks.
+The American faces negative criticism towards his new series on Amazon Prime Video, La Lista Terminal (69%), with some ridicule on his social networks.

 Do not miss: Chris Pratt Says Harrison Ford Scared Him From Playing Indiana Jones